 Overall, the tax authorities still focus equally on substantive issues as well as formal ones (as regards the existence and proper issuance of fiscal documentation); in the coming years, however, it is expected that more focus will be placed on the substantive issues.

-Cross-border exchanges of information and mutual assistance have increased, especially with regard to VAT audits, where such exchanges and assistance are more common.
+Cross-border exchanges of information and mutual assistance have increased, especially with regard to VAT audits, where cross-border exchanges of information and assistance are more common.
 The audits usually focus on discrepancies detected in the transactions declared in EC Sales Lists, whereas audits on possible carousel frauds are also performed.
 Lately, multi-country audits have started being conducted, again with regard to VAT.
+Additionally, this exchange of information has recently started to be extended to the income of individuals generated in other countries.

 From a strategic point of view, during a tax audit it is important for the taxpayer to respond in a timely manner to any requests raised by tax authorities.
 This means that the taxpayer should provide all documentation and data requested, and be prepared to provide explanations and clarifications on issues not clear to the tax auditor.
 Orderly bookkeeping, prompt retrieval of any supporting documentation requested and solid explanations may have a positive impact, since otherwise the tax auditors may be negatively predisposed and therefore become more aggressive.